Hubert Sauper: Early life and childhood

 Sauper was born in the Tyrolean Alps, Austria in 1966 as son of inn keepers, musicians.
 His father, Anton Hubertus Sauper is a writer and painter.
 Maria, his mother, is a passionate singer and works occasionally on humanitarian missions in the Balkans.
 Sauper has spent his adult life in Italy, Southern California - USA, Great Britain, Tanzania, Zaire (now DR Congo) Sudan, South Sudan.
 His permanent home is since 1995 in Paris and Burgundy, France.

 Education

-Sauper studied photography in the US, then film directing at the University of Fine Arts in Vienna, and the Universite de Paris.
+Sauper studied photography in the US, then film directing at the University of Music and Performing Arts Vienna in Vienna, and the Universite de Paris.
 He was also a guest student at the FEMIS after receiving an ERASMUS grant.
 His Cinema thesis, published in Vienna, was entitled: "Film as testament", and focused on the three last films of the directors Cyril Collard, Andrey Tarkovsky, and Joris Ivens ("Die Verdichtung").
 Sauper graduated with a special mention as director from film school, receiving a Bachelor of Arts.